Classical Greece Santorini Chania tour off the tourist road 17 days

 This small cruise will take you to Hydra, Poros and Aegina and bring you back in the evening full of fun and with the taste of the Greek islands.

-Morning transfer to the pier of Piraeus, to embark your cruise ship for your full day cruise to the islands of Aegina, Poros and Hydra.
-Good opportunity to know a little bit of Greek Islands and visit a small part of Ancient Greece in the optional tour to the temple of Aphea Athina in Aegina.
+Morning transfer to the pier of Piraeus, to embark on your cruise ship for your full-day cruise to the islands of Aegina, Poros and Hydra.
+Good opportunity to know a little bit about the Greek Islands and visit a small part of Ancient Greece in the optional tour to the temple of Aphea Athina in Aegina.

-On the return trip, you enjoy a program with Greek music and songs and join the dancers on Greek folklore dancing.
-Included is the transfers to and from the port, port taxes and lunch on board.
+On the return trip, you enjoy a program with Greek music and songs and join the dancers in Greek folklore dancing.
+Included are the transfers to and from the port, port taxes and lunch on board.

 DAY 17: ATHENS – AIRPORT

-The ideal time for this tour: April to October
+The ideal time for this tour is April to October

 The ideal size of the group: 4 to 8 persons

 Official English-speaking guide only on the Athens city tour

 The price per person will be calculated according to the number of persons participating

 Hotel category can be from 3* to 5* (5* hotels not available in all places)